Scots law: Judiciary of Scotland

 Scotland has several classes of judge who sit in the various courts of Scotland, and led by the Lord President of the Court of Session who is head of the Scottish judiciary by virtue of Section 2 of the Judiciary and Courts (Scotland) Act 2008.
-The second most senior judge is the Lord Justice Clerk, and together with the Senators they constitute the College of Justice.
+The second most senior judge is the Lord Justice Clerk, and together with the senators they constitute the College of Justice.
 The Senators are referred to as Lords of Council and Session when sitting in civil cases, and Lords Commissioners of Justiciary when sitting in criminal cases.

-The sheriff courts are presided over by the Sheriffs Principal, Sheriffs, and Summary Sheriffs.
+The sheriff courts are presided over by the sheriffs principal, sheriffs, and summary sheriffs.
 They will preside over both civil and criminal cases.

-The most junior judges are the justices of the peace who preside over minor criminal matters in the Justice of the Peace Courts.
+The most junior judges are the justices of the peace who preside over minor criminal matters in the justice of the peace courts.

 Legal profession

 The Scottish legal profession has two main branches, advocates and solicitors.

 Advocates, the equivalent of the English barristers, belong to the Faculty of Advocates which distinguishes between junior counsel and senior counsel, the latter being designated King's or Queen's Counsel.
-Advocates specialise in presenting cases before courts and tribunals, with near-exclusive rights of audience, and in giving legal opinions.
+Advocates specialise in presenting cases before Scottish courts and tribunals, with near-exclusive rights of audience, and in giving legal opinions.
 They usually receive instructions indirectly from clients through solicitors, though in many circumstances they can be instructed directly by members of certain professional associations.

 Solicitors are members of the Law Society of Scotland and deal directly with their clients in all sorts of legal affairs.
 In the majority of cases they present their client's case to the court, and while traditionally they did not have the right to appear before the higher courts, since 1992 they have been able to apply for extended rights, becoming known as solicitor advocates.
 Notaries public, unlike their continental equivalent, are not members of a separate profession; they must be solicitors, and most solicitors are also notaries.

-The Scottish Law Agents Society (SLAS) is a voluntary, national body representing solicitors in Scotland, operating independently under a Royal Charter.
+The Scottish Law Agents Society (SLAS) is a voluntary, national body representing solicitors in Scotland, operating independently under a royal charter.
 SLAS focuses solely on representation, avoiding conflicts of interest tied to regulation.
-The SLAS addresses issues affecting solicitors, advocating for the profession's independence, and responding to reforms like the Regulation of Legal Services (Scotland) Bill 2023.
-At present, the President of The Scottish Law Agents' Society is Mr Darren Murdoch, a solicitor based at Waddell and Mackinosh law firm in Troon, Ayrshire.
+SLAS addresses issues affecting solicitors, advocating for the profession's independence, and responding to reforms like the Regulation of Legal Services (Scotland) Bill 2023.
+As of 2023, the president of the Scottish Law Agents' Society is Mr Darren Murdoch, a solicitor based at Waddell and Mackinosh law firm in Troon, Ayrshire.